Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 **CoSMoS class**

-CoSMoS is initialized with the *run_cosmos* (see :ref:`Running CoSMoS <running>`) script, calling the main CoSMoS class (red box in Figure 1 and 2, :py:class:`cosmos.cosmos.CoSMoS`).
+CoSMoS is initialized with the *run_cosmos* (see :ref:`Running CoSMoS <running>`) script, calling the main CoSMoS class (red box in Figure 1 and 2, :py:class:`cosmos.cosmos_main.CoSMoS`).

-Upon initialization (:py:class:`cosmos.cosmos.CoSMoS.initialize`) of the CoSMoS class, CoSMoS calls the Configuration class (:py:class:`cosmos.cosmos.Configuration`).
+Upon initialization (:py:class:`cosmos.cosmos_main.CoSMoS.initialize`) of the CoSMoS class, CoSMoS calls the Configuration class (:py:class:`cosmos.cosmos_configuration.Configuration`).
 The Configuration class reads the main :ref:`configuration file <configuration>` and input settings, sets the model paths, and finds available models in the model database.
 In addition, it reads all :ref:`available stations <stations>`, :ref:`meteo datasets <meteo>`, and :ref:`super region files <super_regions>`.
 The CoSMoS class saves all input settings to *cosmos.config*, which can be accessed by other CoSMoS classes.

 The CoSMoS class has three main execution options:

-1. run (:py:func:`cosmos.cosmos.CoSMoS.run`): The CoSMoS class starts the :py:class:`cosmos.cosmos_main_loop.MainLoop`.
+1. run (:py:func:`cosmos.cosmos_main.CoSMoS.run`): The CoSMoS class starts the :py:class:`cosmos.cosmos_main_loop.MainLoop`.
-2. post-process (:py:func:`cosmos.cosmos.CoSMoS.post_process`): The CoSMoS class only starts post-processing (a selection of) finished models within the Model Loop.
+2. post-process (:py:func:`cosmos.cosmos_main.CoSMoS.post_process`): The CoSMoS class only starts post-processing (a selection of) finished models within the Model Loop.
-3. make webviewer (:py:func:`cosmos.cosmos.CoSMoS.make_webviewer`): The CoSMoS class only makes the webviewer based on finished and post-processed models.
+3. make webviewer (:py:func:`cosmos.cosmos_main.CoSMoS.make_webviewer`): The CoSMoS class only makes the webviewer based on finished and post-processed models.

 **Main Loop**